InserirAquiNome/crypto/crypto_cat.md

 ## Making a fake

-I will change on pixel on the image and create a new version.
+I will change one pixel on the image and create a new version.

 `$ cp -av cat_fake.jpg cat.jpg`